Please consider the advertisers on our page!

 |

-This week the wonderful person (only one) who helped with a donation was Des.
+This week the wonderful people who helped with a donation were Ann, Fiona, Teresa, Julie, Nicole and Annie.
 Thanks a lot!
 Keeping the Dublin Event Guide going is quite low cost at just EUR 200 per month.
 Your help is needed to gather this money and your support is very much appreciated!
 All money will go to the cost for the Dublin Event Guide!
-We are nearly there for January, who willhelp with the last EUR 25?

 |